skial/Sundown/readme.md

 # [Sundown](https://github.com/tanoku/sundown) for Haxe / CPP #

-This was to start learning c/cpp, to try out the new hxcpp meta tags.
-Sundown.hx will changed alot.
+I started this to start learning c/cpp, to try out the new hxcpp meta tags.

+Sundown.hx will likely change.
+ALPHA ready.

 ---